Class Four: February 22, 2024 The Research Spectrum

 It is all so complex, nuanced, and when it comes down to it -- it is simple.
 Everything is connected.
 Once one begins to wraps ones head around that truth, it becomes obvious current ways of being in the world are not working out so well except for the privileged few.
 We are rapidly approaching environmental tipping points.

-In nursing, as in many other professions in many parts of the world, nothing is simple as social constructions of race and class play out in different yet similar ways.
+In nursing, as in many other professions in many parts of the world, nothing is simple as social constructions of race, class, and gender play out in different yet similar ways.
 In an increasing migratory and geopolitically uncertain world, as a species we seem to be proving ourselves as parasites treating the planet and each other as disposable.
 From where I stand, the future for the humans looks uncertain yet somehow I remain hopeful that love will prevail.
 I know there are others working toward a more sustainable and just future.
 We can all look for those small opportunities to bring a little love to the table.

 Love.
 Simplified, kind of like how a drop of water moves through the water cycle, as part of an interconnected planetary system.